 4. Make Special Requests

 If you have any special requests for your roofing contractors, let the team manager know about them in advance.
 Where a septic tank may be, special care around swimming pool pumps or any others.

 5. Cover Valuables in the Attic

 During a new roof installation, contractors must remove felt from the roof decking.
 Admiral Roofing removes all old felt and shucks all nails from the roof deck.
-This is best roofing practices; however, it can cause an after-roof installation clean up un the attic.
+This is the best roofing practice; however, it can cause an after-roof installation clean-up in the attic.
 This can cause debris to fall through cracks in the decking into the attic.
-The old felt is most likely asphalt based and in many cases tears into tinny little pieces that fall between the roof’s decking and through other holes during the roof install like where old ridge vent was removed, or old wind turbines were removed.
+The old felt is most likely asphalt-based and in many cases tears into tinny little pieces that fall between the roof’s decking and through other holes during the roof install like where the old ridge vent was removed, or old wind turbines were removed.
 Cover all valuables to protect them from dust and debris.